RLH-2110/Peanut-135/README.md

 The Readme will be updated later.
 This is still in development.
 The example files will be removed when I am done, but I might still need them for now.

+#License
+This project is licensed under the MIT License.

+todo: find a MIT LICENCE FILE, and move the Licence text there